holesch/not-my-board/doc/how-to-guides/deploy-hub.md

 Authentication and authorization is optional, but recommended for a permanent deployment. `not-my-board` uses OpenID Connect for authentication.
-If you don't already have an OpenID provider, you can use either self-host an open source implementation like Keycloak or use services like Google Identity or Microsoft Entra ID.
+If you don't already have an OpenID provider, you can either self-host an open source implementation like Keycloak or use services like Google Identity or Microsoft Entra ID.